 - Delay or failure in providing diagnosis or treatment;

-- Failure to adequately advise patient of treatment risks; and
+- Failure to adequately advise the patient of treatment risks; and

 - Surgical or childbirth errors.

 It is important to remember that medical malpractice can occur in any situation where a practitioner renders care.
-If your particular situation does not fit one of these common forms of malpractice, contact our lawyers today.
+If your particular situation does not fit one of these common forms of malpractice, connect with one of our lawyers today.
 If you suffered at the hands of a medical practitioner, we may still be able to make a case for malpractice.